mcaykara/template-packages/README.md

   . link.sh login-page
 ```

-Creates symlink as workspace from specified package for example login-page
+Creates symlink as the workspace from specified package for example login-page